jovanadjuric/dotfiles/.config/yazi/plugins/README.md

 - [git.yazi](git.yazi) - Show the status of Git file changes as linemode in the file list.
 - [smart-filter.yazi](smart-filter.yazi) - Makes filters smarter: continuous filtering, automatically enter unique directory, open file on submitting.
 - [chmod.yazi](chmod.yazi) - Execute `chmod` on the selected files to change their mode.
-- [mime-ext.yazi](mime-ext.yazi) - A _common_ file type MIME-type library specifically designed for Yazi.
+- [mime-ext.yazi](mime-ext.yazi) - A mime-type provider based on a file extension database, replacing the builtin `file(1)` to speed up mime-type retrieval at the expense of accuracy.
 - [diff.yazi](diff.yazi) - Diff the selected file with the hovered file, create a living patch, and copy it to the clipboard.
 - [no-status.yazi](no-status.yazi) - Remove the status bar.
 - [mactag.yazi](mactag.yazi) - Bring macOS's awesome tagging feature to Yazi!
 The plugin is only available for macOS just like the name says.

-Note that `ya` is a newly introduced standalone CLI binary, not a shell alias for Yazi (See https://github.com/sxyazi/yazi/issues/914 for details)

-If you don't have it, you can also copy each directory ending with `.yazi` to your `~/.config/yazi/plugins` and manually keep them up to date.